G-7 gathers to pledge 1B coronavirus vaccine shots for world

-A commitment from U.S. President Joe Biden to share 500 million doses and one from Johnson for another 100 million shots set the stage for the G-7 meeting under gray and moody skies in southwest England, where leaders will pivot Friday from their “family photo” by the seaside directly into a session on “Building Back Better From COVID-19.”
+“It is vital that we don’t repeat the mistake of the last great crisis, the last great economic recession in 2008, when the recovery was not uniform across all parts of society,” he said after leaders posed for a formal “family photo” by the sea.

+“And I think what’s gone wrong with this pandemic, and what risks being a lasting scar, is that I think the inequalities may be entrenched," Johnson added.

-“We’re going to help lead the world out of this pandemic working alongside our global partners,” Biden said.
-The G-7 also includes Canada, France, Germany, Italy and Japan.
+Earlier, Biden said: “We’re going to help lead the world out of this pandemic working alongside our global partners."

+The leaders of the G-7 — which also includes Canada, France, Germany, Italy and Japan — hope the meeting at the resort will also energize the global economy.
+Despite the moody skies, the group walked away from the photo as cheerful as children who had just built a sand castle.
+Led by Johnson, French President Emmanuel Macron threw his arm around Biden’s shoulder.
+Talks were animated but inaudible.

-It represents a potential win for the Biden administration, which has proposed a global minimum tax as a way to pay for infrastructure projects, in addition to creating an alternative that could remove some European countries’ digital services taxes that largely hit U.S. tech firms.
-But the endorsement from the G-7 is just one step in the process; the hope is to get many more countries to sign on, and that could be particularly difficult in nations that depend on a low corporate tax base to survive.
+It represents a potential win for the Biden administration, which has proposed a global minimum tax as a way to pay for infrastructure projects.
+The idea also creates an alternative that could remove some European countries’ digital services taxes that largely hit U.S. tech firms.
+But the endorsement from the G-7 is just one step in the process.
+The hope is to get many more countries to sign on — a fraught proposal in nations whose economies are based on attracting business with low corporate taxes.

 It’s also an opportunity to underscore the U.K-U.S. bond, an alliance often called the “special relationship” — but that Johnson said he prefers to call the “indestructible relationship.”

-Climate change is also a top issue on the agenda, and hundreds of protesters gathered in Cornwall to urge the leaders to take action.
-Some activists sent a barge floating off the coast that was carrying large inflatable figures depicting Biden and Johnson.
-At one protest, demonstrators carried flags that read “G7 drowning in promises” and “Action not words.”
+Climate change is also a top issue on the agenda, and hundreds of protesters gathered in Cornwall to urge the leaders to act.
+Demonstrators deployed a barge off the coast with two large inflatable figures depicting Biden and Johnson on board.
+At another protest, demonstrators carried flags that read “G7 drowning in promises” and “Action not words.”

-Biden said the U.S. will donate 500 million COVID-19 vaccine doses and previewed a coordinated effort by the advanced economies to make vaccination widely and speedily available everywhere.
-The commitment was on top of 80 million doses Biden has already pledged to donate by the end of June.
+Biden said the U.S. will donate 500 million COVID-19 vaccine doses.
+That commitment was on top of 80 million doses Biden has already pledged to donate by the end of June.

-“At the G-7 Summit I hope my fellow leaders will make similar pledges so that, together, we can vaccinate the world by the end of next year and build back better from coronavirus," Johnson said in a statement, referencing a slogan that he and Biden have both used.

-German Chancellor Angela Merkel said she hoped the summit would show the world “we’re not just thinking of ourselves," while French President Emmanuel Macron welcomed the U.S. commitment and said Europe should do the same.
-He said France would share at least 30 million doses globally by year's end; Germany is also planning on donating that amount.
+German Chancellor Angela Merkel said she hoped the summit would show the world “we’re not just thinking of ourselves."
+Macron said France would share at least 30 million doses globally by year's end.
+Germany is planning to donate the same amount.

-The U.S. commitment is to buy and donate 500 million Pfizer doses for distribution through the global COVAX alliance to 92 lower-income countries and the African Union, bringing the first steady supply of mRNA vaccine to the countries that need it most.
+The U.S. commitment is to buy and donate 500 million Pfizer doses for distribution through the global COVAX alliance to 92 lower-income countries and the African Union.

 Biden said the U.S.-manufactured doses will be shipped starting in August, with the goal of distributing 200 million by the end of the year.
 The remaining 300 million doses would be shipped in the first half of 2022.
 A price tag for the doses was not released, but the U.S. is now set to be COVAX's largest vaccine donor in addition to its single largest funder with a $4 billion commitment.

-Humanitarian workers welcomed the donation — but said the world needs more doses and they were hoping they would arrive sooner.
-Grand statements and promises need to be met with detailed plans backed by timelines for delivery, starting immediately.
+Humanitarian workers welcomed the donation — but said the world needs more doses and sooner.

-The global COVAX alliance has faced a slow start to its vaccination campaign, as richer nations have locked up billions of doses through contracts directly with drug manufacturers.
+The COVAX vaccination campaign got off to a slow start, as richer nations locked up billions of doses through contracts directly with drug manufacturers.
 The alliance has distributed just 81 million doses globally and parts of the world, particularly in Africa, remain vaccine deserts.

 So far, among the G-7 countries, only France has begun shipping vaccines through COVAX, according one of the initiative's leaders, vaccine alliance Gavi.
-France has delivered a total of 628,800 doses to seven African countries — with Senegal, a former French colony, receiving about 30% of that total.
+France has delivered 628,800 doses to seven African countries — with Senegal, a former French colony, receiving about 30% of that total.

 Biden said Thursday that some of the 80 million doses the U.S. had previously committed to donating — some of them outside of COVAX — were already shipping.
 The U.S. has also given a few million vaccines to neighbors Mexico and Canada.

 China and Russia have shared their domestically produced vaccines with some needy countries, often with hidden strings attached.
-U.S. national security adviser Jake Sullivan said Biden “does want to show — rallying the rest of the world’s democracies — that democracies are the countries that can best deliver solutions for people everywhere.”
+U.S. national security adviser Jake Sullivan said Biden wants to show "that democracies are the countries that can best deliver solutions for people everywhere.”

 ———